 The USDA states, “People have become more interested in how their food is produced.
 They want to meet farmers and processors and talk with them about what goes into food production.
 For many people who visit farms, especially children, the visit marks the first time they see the source of their food, be it a dairy cow, an ear of corn growing in a field, or an apple they can pick right off a tree.”
 Farmers and ranchers use this interest to develop traffic at their farm or ranch, and interest in the quality of their products, as well as awareness of their products.

-WSU Ferry County Extension is proud to assist in promoting our county’s agribusinesses to help them thrive in order to stimulate economic development in our communities.
-Check out our new printable Farms & Recreation brochure!
+WSU Ferry County Extension is proud to assist in promoting our county’s agritourism businesses to help them thrive in order to stimulate economic development in our communities.
+Check out our printable Farms & Recreation brochure!
 It was created by The Goat Farm – Goat Patrol and printed and distributed by WSU Ferry County Extension.
 We also have an interactive map and information about our local agritourism and producers here.